Severson-Group/docs.amdc.dev/source/firmware/xilinx-tools/installing-xilinx-tools.md

 18. At some point, the installer will prompt you to install "WinPcap".
 Do this with the defaults.

 19. At some point, the installer will prompt you to set-up MATLAB for the System Generator.
-Do this.
-It can be changed later.
+This is optional and can be changed later.

 20. Finally, the installation will be complete.